clowa/ollama-timescale-vector/README.md

 - Launch TimescaleDB for vector storage
 - Start the main application that indexes your documents

+### Devcontainer

+If you are using VSCode, you can use the provided devcontainer to develop the application.

+> [!TIP]
+> The devcontainer is configured to share the host's ollama modells with the container, so the container doesn't grow huge in size.
+However, if you want to disable this behavior your can comment out the mount of the `~/.ollama` directory in the `devcontainer.json` file.

 ## Components

 - `app` - Python application that handles document processing and indexing